 One of our most recommended hikes is Silver Lake Hike at the top of Big Cottonwood Canyon.
 We love how simple this trail is and that anyone can enjoy this area of Utah.
 Half of the hike is on a boardwalk.
 The first time we did this hike we only had a one year old, so we pushed him in the stroller all the way around, even on the dirt trails.
 We hike this trail every year.

 We usually see lots of wildlife when we walk around Silver Lake.
 Most commonly we see ducks, fish, and squirrels.
 We often see moose on this trail, too.
-We were there on a Saturday, which of course is the busiest day to hike, so we also saw a lot of people.
-Despite the crowds, we still had a great time.
-It is in a beautiful location–right at the top of the mountains and next to an alpine lake.
+This trail can get busy on the weekends, which can make parking difficult.
+But even with lots of people, we can still enjoy the beauty of this area.
+It is in a beautiful location right at the top of the mountains and next to an alpine lake.
 There are other hikes that branch off from this hike and lead you to other lakes.
-They are a little more strenuous, but we enjoyed hiking to Lake Solitude
+They are a little more strenuous, but we enjoyed hiking to Lake Solitude, too.

 To find this hike, drive about 15 miles up Big Cottonwood Canyon.
 When you get to Brighton ski resort, the road takes you right on a one-way road.
-Follow it right and the hike leaves from the first parking lot on the right.
+Follow it to the right and the hike leaves from the first parking lot on the right.
 There is a sign.
 You can also park in the larger ski lots and then head toward the Nordic Center to begin the trail.